 Stages Of Labor

 Labor progresses in three stages.
-Let’s see what they are:
+Let’s see what they are (1):

-- The first stage: This is the longest part of labor and can last up to 20 hours.
+- The first stage: This is the longest part of labor and the latent phase may last up to 20 hours.
 It begins with the onset of the true contractions and lasts until the cervix is dilated to 10cm.

 - The second stage: It lasts from cervical dilation until the delivery of the baby.